 Don’t allow your FEARS to keep you from saying YES to every opportunity (or challenge) that comes your way.

 I would love for you to be that person!
+Be the person who knows that YES should be your default answer in business.
 The person who goes out and says YES to every opportunity that comes your way.
 You can always figure out the “HOW” later.